cocrafts/book-of-one/context/under-realm-acts.md

 - **Resolution**:
   - The four protagonists become Vessels for different magic streams
   - Spiritual battle within the Prime Magic realm
+  - Kieron and Lyra acknowledge their love amidst the chaos, while Orion finds peace in accepting their bond
+  - Elias has a vision of Serina during the spiritual battle, finding closure and purpose
   - Moment of understanding and forgiveness between races
   - Restoration of balance and new covenant
+  - Kieron and Lyra begin building a future together
+  - Orion discovers a new path for himself beyond his unrequited feelings
+  - Elias chooses to continue his solitary mission, finding meaning in his role as balance-keeper
   - Establishing the foundation for coexistence
   - Epilogue: A glimpse of the new ATEM